Dr Ben Earle MA (Cantab), MMus (London), PhD (Cantab)

 Teaching

-I teach modules on twentieth-century music history, analysis of tonal and post-tonal music, and a postgraduate module in aesthetics.
+I teach undergraduate modules on twentieth-century musical history, on the analysis of tonal and post-tonal music and on critical theory, and postgraduate modules on contemporary music studies and on the history of musical aesthetics.

 Postgraduate supervision